When it comes to being a successful blogger far too often on-page SEO (search engine optimization) is overlooked.

 If you don’t know this already search engine traffic is hands down the best traffic you can get to come to your blog.
 People know exactly what they want, have intent to purchase, and the traffic is FREE!

-If you’re looking for some simple SEO strategies you can use to boost your website traffic today, then you are going to love the infographic below!
+If you’re looking for some simple SEO strategies you can use to boost your website traffic today, then you are going to love the video and infographic below!

 By simply following this on-page SEO checklist you will quickly start to bring in more search engine traffic month after month.